-It was originally build in one of the Lawa people’s walled settlement, and is older than Chiang Mai itself.
-The Lawa people is an ethnic group from northern Thailand, they are still not integrated in the Thai society, and today they live in the mountains, north of Chiang Mai.
+It was originally built in one of the Lawa people’s walled settlement and is older than Chiang Mai itself.
+The Lawa people are an ethnic group from northern Thailand, they are still not integrated into the Thai society, and today they live in the mountains, north of Chiang Mai.

-The legend say, a monk from the Sukothai Kingdom, Manha Sumana Thera had a vision where he discovered a relic from the Buddha, in the vision is was said the relic was to be housed in what we now know as Chiang Mai.
+The legend says, a monk from the Sukhothai Kingdom, Manha Sumana Thera had a vision where he discovered a relic from the Buddha, in the vision is was said the relic was to be housed in what we now know as Chiang Mai.

-The monk Manha Sumana Thera, stayed 2 years outside Lamphun as a guest of the king while, the king had the temple build.
+The monk Manha Sumana Thera, stayed 2 years outside Lamphun as a guest of the king while the king had the temple built.

-Wat Suan Dok Chedi is 48 meters high and is build in Sri Lankan style, and the relic of the Bhudda is said to be placed inside the Chedi.
+Wat Suan Dok Chedi is 48 meters high and is built in Sri Lankan style, and the relic of the Buddha is said to be placed inside the Chedi.
 The Wat is located 1,3 kilometer or about 15 minutes walk away from the middle gate in the west side of Chiang Mai old city wall.